joshbegley/nyt-latest/README.md

 **Greta Myers got DQed at U.S. speed skating trials.
 Then she got a second chance**\
 `Myers made contact with Brittany Bowe in their 1,500-meter heat Sunday at U.S. trials, prompting a DQ.
-Then she made the most of a redo try.`\
+Then she made the most of a redo.`\
 https://nytimes.com/athletic/6940689/2026/01/04/greta-myers-us-olympics-speed-skating-dq-1500/

 **If Browns, Kevin Stefanski are parting ways, he'll be leaving a lot of bad things behind**\